rlugojr/sample-apps/apcera-job-scaler/README.md

 * Job Monitor -- Subscribes to events for the target job using the [Apcera Events System API](https://docs.apcera.com/api/events-system-api/).
 It saves metric event records to the Job Sink.
 * Job Sink -- Stores and aggregates the metric data obtained for the target job for the latest time window specified by the `$SCALING_FREQ` parameter.
-* Job Metric Calculator -- Acts as decorator to the information being stored in Job Sink.
+* Job Metric Calculator -- Acts as decorator to the information begin stored in Job Sink.
 It provides the algorithms for calculating resource utilization summaries for requested jobs.
 Currently, it only calculates CPU usage.
 * Job Scaler -- Provides the primary application logic for scaling the target job's instance count up or down.

 ![scaler](architecture.png)

 ## Tutorial

 This tutorial shows how to configure the auto-scaler app to monitor another application.
-For the target app to monitor, you'll deploy a simple Go app (example-go) that waits for incoming HTTP requests on a port and returns a string.
+For the target app to monitor, you'll deploy a simple Go app that listens for incoming HTTP requests on a port and returns a string.
 You'll then deploy an instance of the auto-scaler app that's configured to monitor and scale the Go app.

-When the target app is not handling any HTTP requests its CPU usage will be negligible, and the auto-scaler will fall below the `$CPU_FLOOR` configuration parameter.
-In response, the auto-scaler will reduce the number of app instances instances after each scaling period until the `$MIN_INSTANCES` count is reached.
+When the target app is not handling any HTTP requests its CPU usage will be negligible, and the auto-scaler will fall below the value specified by the `$CPU_FLOOR` configuration parameter.
+In response, the auto-scaler will reduce the number of app instances after each scaling period until the `$MIN_INSTANCES` count is reached.

-If the Go app were to receive lots of HTTP requests at once, and the calculated CPU usage increased above the `CPU_ROOF` value, then the number of instances would be increased.
+If the Go app were to receive a spike in HTTP requests, and the calculated CPU usage increased above the `CPU_ROOF` value, then the number of instances would be increased.

 **To deploy and configure auto-scaler**: